-Packing mangoes in a factory in Katherine, NT, isolated, over worked and bored, I had far too much time to think.
-My partner had come home a week before and told me he’d, ‘been employed by a guy who’s going out bush with a team of tank builders.’
-My reply had been to roll my eyes and say, ‘I thought you’d seen Wolf Creek.’
-He came home the next night and said, ‘He also needs a cook so you could come too.’
-I replied, ‘I’m not leaving my job.
-This is what we planned.
-Come to Katherine and get my remaining farm work.
+Packing mangoes in a factory in Katherine, NT, isolated, overworked and bored, I had far too much time to think.
+My partner had come home a week before and told me he’d been employed by “a guy who’s going out bush with a team of tank builders.'”
+In response I had rolled my eyes and told him he’d already seen Wolf Creek.
+The next night, he said “He also needs a cook, so you could come too.”
+I said I wasn’t going to leave my job, that I had planned to go to Katherine to finish my remaining farm work.
 But 15 days later, I’d quit my job and we were headed out to the bush.

 Rural Australians are wonderful.
 Although I was hired as a cook, by the end of my second day, I asked if I could help build the tanks.
 My boss put a ratchet gun in my hand and told me to get on with it.
-I had no experience with tools previous to this job but I would learn.
-Willingness to try is a must have trait in rural Australia!
+I had no experience with tools previous to this job but I would soon learn.
+Willingness to give things a go is an essential trait in rural Australia!

-After the outer tank is built, the lining has to be put in and all the fixtures applied.
+After the outer tank is built, the lining has to be put in, and all the fixtures applied.
 The inside of the tank is a black liner.
-By the time it’s 40 degrees outside, you can imagine what it’s like inside where all the heat gets trapped.
+By the time it’s 40 degrees outside, you can imagine how hot it is inside, where all the heat gets trapped.
 The final stage is laying all the poly and connecting the bore.
-This was my favourite part as you get to use a skid steer to trench and the poly laying is done with a huge feeder on the back of the truck.
+This was my favourite part, as you get to use a skid steer to trench and the poly laying is done with a huge feeder on the back of the truck.
 It’s all done as a team effort, and after a couple of tanks you start to see where everybody’s strengths lie, so they go up comparatively quickly.

 Working in the bush

 I’ve never been more afraid of nature than the first night we experienced a wet season thunderstorm.
-Lightning hit an abandoned stockyard barely ten feet from our truck and shook the whole team awake with the force and sound.
-It’s a thrilling and terrifying experience.
-In the mornings we would look out to a sky filled with smoke haze as more often than not, the outback is burning.
-It’s common to be driving alongside a wall of flames as the bush fires claim the land.
+Lightning hit an abandoned stockyard barely ten feet from our truck and shook the whole team awake with its force and sound.
+It was both a thrilling and terrifying experience.
+In the mornings, we would look out over a sky filled with smoke haze as more often than not, the outback is on fire.
+It’s pretty common to be driving alongside a wall of flames as bush fires rage through the land.